Snežana Paunović: Politician

 Paunović joined the Socialist Party of Serbia in 1992.

 Kosovo Serb representative (2006–13)

 In January 2006, the Serbian government appointed coordinators for most municipalities in the disputed province of Kosovo.
-The position was roughly equivalent to mayor, although actual responsibilities varied significantly between the different jurisdictions.
-In some cases, the coordinators were primarily responsible for the interests of Serb refugee communities.
+The position was roughly equivalent to mayor, although actual responsibilities varied significantly between different jurisdictions; in some cases, the coordinators were primarily responsible for the interests of Serb refugee communities.
 Paunović was appointed as coordinator for Đakovica, where, as in Peć, virtually the entire Serb community had been displaced in 1999.